kddnewton/kddnewton.github.io/_posts/2022-11-30-advent-of-yarv-part-0.md

 * Advent of YARV: Part 12 - Class variables
 * Advent of YARV: Part 13 - Global variables
 * Advent of YARV: Part 14 - Constants
-* Advent of YARV: Part 15 - Branching
+* Advent of YARV: Part 15 - Branching instructions
 * Advent of YARV: Part 16 - Defining classes
 * Advent of YARV: Part 17 - Defining methods
-* Advent of YARV: Part 18 - Arguments
+* Advent of YARV: Part 18 - Method and block arguments
-* Advent of YARV: Part 19 - Super
+* Advent of YARV: Part 19 - Calling super methods
-* Advent of YARV: Part 20 - Defined
+* Advent of YARV: Part 20 - The defined instruction
 * Advent of YARV: Part 21 - Catch tables
-* Advent of YARV: Part 22 - Once
+* Advent of YARV: Part 22 - The once instruction
 * Advent of YARV: Part 23 - Pattern matching
-* Advent of YARV: Part 24 - Primitive
+* Advent of YARV: Part 24 - Primitive and invokebuiltin
-* Advent of YARV: Part 25 - Wrapping up
+* Advent of YARV: Part 25 - Remaining instructions and wrap up